m3nu/talks/keto.md

   ## Benefits
 ]
 .right-column[
-### What to gain from a low-carb lifestyle?
+### What to gain from a high-fat lifestyle?
+- improve memory and brain function.red[b]
+- reduce migraines and other neurological disease.red[g]
 - naturally control your weight and prevent obesity.red[a, j]
-- improve memory and brain function.red[b]
 - prevent modern chronic metabolic disease like
   - type 2 diabetes.red[c]
   - Alzheimer's.red[d, i] and Parkinson.red[h]
   - heart attack, stroke and CVD.red[e]
 - slow aging.red[f, k] and support apoptosis and autophagy
-- reduce migraines and other neurological disease.red[g]

 .footnote[
   .red[a] Affects 49% of women, 44% of men in MY, according to [The Star](http://www.thestar.com.my/news/nation/2014/06/16/obesity-malaysia-highest-in-asia-says-pm-science-advisor/)